millenniumhand/resume/resume.md

     - Developed ASP.NET web interface to the company's flagship product which tests mobile phone services.
 This interface provides an administration interface to the distributed testing system and is the user's primary means of interacting with it.
-In order to provide a useful and useable interface, I have also had to debug, fix and add new features to the Java and C++ components of the software
+    - Debugged, fixed and added new features to the Java and C++ components of the software in order to provide a useful and useable interface.

 *   **Developer** (London)